-♫ (Tune): Turn to select radio stations.
+√ (Tune): Turn to select radio stations.

-SEEK and SEEK: Press to go to the previous or next station and stay there.
+☑ SEEK and ☑ SEEK: Press to go to the previous or next station and stay there.

-To scan stations, press and hold \square or \square until a beep sounds.
+To scan stations, press and hold \bowtie or \bowtie until a beep sounds.
 The radio goes to a station, plays for a few seconds, then goes to the next station.
 Press either arrow again to stop scanning.